RobCaamano/ResNet50-CNN-Visualization-and-Transfer-Learning/README.md

   - Covnet Filters: Visualizing filters of the convolutional network reveals the specific visual patterns or concepts each filter is receptive to, offering deeper insights into the model’s internal representations.

+As the model progresses through the layers, the visualizations become more abstract and harder for humans to see patterns.
+This increasing abstraction highlights how the model captures complex, high-level features that are not easily interpretable but are crucial for accurate predictions.

 ## Resnet-50 <a id="resnet"></a>